bmwiedemann/cpython/Doc/library/io.rst

    This is an alias for the builtin :func:`open` function.

-   .. audit-event:: open path,mode,flags io.open
+   .. audit-event:: open file,mode,flags io.open

       This function raises an :ref:`auditing event <auditing>` ``open`` with arguments *path*, *mode* and *flags*.
 The *mode* and *flags*